amberMorris97/blockchain-app/README.md

 ### GOALS:
 1. Educate users on the advantages of blockchain technology
-2. use a simple smart contract to crowdfund/donate forever!
+2. ** In development ** Use smart contract functionality to donate to those in need

 ### RUN IN DEV MODE:
 ###### **npm run dev** to concurrently run the front and backend